Kanta A Kochhar

 General method of instruction

-The format of the class will include lecture-demos, skills training, collaborative workshops, and on-site activities across the UWB campus.
-The course will culminate in a digital story installation and a campus-cabaret event.
+The format of the class will include lecture-demos, skills training, collaborative workshops, and on-site activities.

 Interest in the topic